Abd Rabbo family incident: Investigations

-My wife and our three daughters ..., my mother, ... and I went out.
+My wife and our three daughters (Amal, two, Samar, four, and Souad, seven), my mother, (Souad, aged 54) and I went out.
 My mother was holding a white cloth tied to a broom handle and we were holding white cloths. ...
 Outside there was a tank parked about 10m from the front door of our house, in our garden, which by then had been destroyed ...
 We stood still outside the door waiting for the soldiers to tell us or signal to us what to do next.
 Two soldiers stood outside the tank in our garden, eating chips and chocolate and ignored us.
 We stood still for several minutes.
 Then suddenly a soldier emerged from the middle of the tank.
 He was out of the tank from the waist up, and he took aim at us and shot many bullets.
 My daughter Amal had nine bullets in the chest area.
 She was holding a teddy bear against her chest and it got ripped by the bullets, my daughter Souad got some 11 or 12 bullets also in the chest area, and my daughter Samar got several bullets in the chest and tummy, and my mother was shot ...

 The incident was the leading case reported in the Human Rights Watch's "White Flag Deaths" report.
 HRW states that all available evidence indicates that Israeli forces were in control of the area in question, no fighting was taking place there at the time, and no Palestinian forces were hiding among the civilians or using them as human shields.
 Neighborhood residents who spoke to HRW said that major fighting in the area had stopped by the morning of January 7, although sporadic exchanges of fire may have continued after that.
 According to family members' testimony, around noon the family heard the tank outside their house and then a soldier on a megaphone calling on them to come outside; afraid to send out any men, two women and three female children gathered at the door, at least three of them holding pieces of white cloth.
-Khaled’s mother Su’ad explained HRW what happened next:
+Khaled's mother Su’ad explained HRW what happened next:

 We were with the white flags in order to make them see that we were civilians.
 We spent seven to nine minutes waving the flags and our faces were looking at them.
 And suddenly they opened fire and the girls fell to the ground.
 Su’ad fell and when I saw her I turned to my right and when I turned I got hit ...
-The shooting came from where the tank was but I don’t know who shot.
+The shooting came from where the tank was but I don't know who shot.
 Su’ad was wounded in the neck and chest.
 Amal was hit in the chest and abdomen and her intestines came out.
 Su’ad died immediately ...